Think You Won’t Need Long-Term Care? Think Again

 Financial advisor James Daoust helped Joe and Theresa Mollicone with retirement plans as well as life, disability, and health insurance, all of which they had to address on their own because each was self-employed.

 As Joe approached his 65th birthday and his disability insurance was about to expire, James suggested long-term care insurance.
-The Mollicone’s were initially hesitant, but neither wanted to be a burden to the other or to their two adult children, so they purchased policies.
+The Mollicones were initially hesitant, but neither wanted to be a burden to the other or their two adult children, so they purchased policies.

 Less than six months later, Joe suffered a massive stroke that left him paralyzed on the right side and unable to speak.
 The long-term care insurance policy started paying the maximum daily benefit and has been just enough to cover Joe’s home care needs.

-Four years later Joe reached his payout limit but continues to receive benefits because of his policy’s shared-care rider, which allows him to tap into the benefits from Theresa’s policy.
-To date, the insurance company has paid out more than $400,000 in benefits.
+Four years later, Joe reached his payout limit but continues to receive benefits because of his policy’s shared-care rider, which allows him to tap into the benefits from Theresa’s policy.
+The insurance company has paid out more than $400,000 in benefits to date.

 “If we didn’t have this insurance, caring for Joe would have depleted all the savings we had,” Theresa says.
 “Now I’m not afraid of running out of money.”